 Watch a video introduction to what my approach to premarital counseling can mean for you:

 Now is the time to be sure you’re on the right track.
 In premarital counseling you can learn how to carve out space for each other in the midst of your busy week.
 You can learn effective ways to communicate and manage conflict.
 You can gain a better idea of how your family of origin has taught you about marriage — and explore how to bring your own creativity to your relationship.
 You can learn positive approaches to religious or cultural differences.
+(Read my advice in the Chicago Tribune on how to deal with religious differences in marriage.)
 You can talk about important goals for yourselves and your marriage.
+(Watch me on Fox 5 NY talking about how to avoid a common pitfall that derails many marriages after only two years.)

 Most of all, you can learn to build on your strengths and work as a team to nurture a relationship that will, in turn, nurture the two of you.
 As you choose a premarital counselor, it’s important to find someone who helps you feel comfortable.
 I work with many people who seek to bring their analytical skills and creativity to the art of building a life together.
 Engaged couples say their premarital counseling time is meaningful and special.